Hybrid Concerts: The Future Of Live Concerts

 Sell Those Concert Tickets

-If your in-person concert capacity is cut in half to reduce risks for your performers and attendees, your seating layout will look much different.
-Based on CDC guidelines and your local government requirements, you will be looking at spacing your seating charts out and adjusting how your attendees choose their tickets, based on these adjusted seating arrangements.
+If your in-person concert capacity is lowered to reduce risks for your performers and attendees, your seating layout will look much different.
+Based on CDC guidelines and your local government requirements, you may be looking at spacing your seating charts out and adjusting how your attendees choose their tickets, based on these adjusted seating arrangements.

 Just because there may not be “front row tickets” doesn’t mean there can’t be special ticketing options.
 For example, instead of offering Meet & Greet passes with those who purchase premiere seats for your concert in-person at a higher cost, you could offer a merchandise package with a 1 minute Cameo video from the performer or other special downloads, like autographs or audio files.
 These specialty ticket packages do not need to be limited to those who purchase in-person tickets.